uw-fhir/OpenMRS-FHIR-Webinars/Webinar-1-Intro-to-FHIR/overview-post.md

 **What about the `web standards` part of the summary?**

+--This question doesn't make much sense.
+Maybe "How can I quickly understand FHIR's web standards?"

-To understand FHIR better, we'll dive into what the aformentioned `latest web standards` are, how they facilitate `implementability`, and what this `implementability` could mean.
+To understand FHIR better, we'll dive into what the `latest web standards` are, how they facilitate `implementability`, and what this `implementability` could mean.

 The key point to remember is: FHIR is a [RESTful API](https://medium.com/extend/what-is-rest-a-simple-explanation-for-beginners-part-1-introduction-b4a072f8740f), which puts it in a class of web standards that is very widely used in the tech field to transfer all kinds of data between different applications and systems.